TimGallagher01/MSPBusinessPresentation/Project#2.md

 <b>Create a high-level list of systems, platforms, or tools you’ve decided to work with this project.
 For each, explain:</b>
+<p> We will be working with Standardize virtual desktops to Windows 10 pro with with microsoft outlook, onedrive, and Windows Autopilot.
+Ubuntu Linux Desktop 20.10 with VS Code, Thunderbird and Spacewalk. </p>

+ OS Privisioning

+ VirtualBox to deploy Windows 10 VM and then Windows Autopilot to configure the Outlook and Onedrive

 <p></p>
 <p>How does it fit into your scenario’s requirements?</p>
 <p></p>